 Without a tabard, you'll get Horde Expedition rep. Only that primary faction matters, and the three or four factions within it are largely meaningless.
 I don't know why they chose to do it this way, but they did.
 Those sub-reputations have no rewards, no quartermasters, nothing like that.
 The only benefit to raising them individually is a discount on vendors.
 Horde Expedition is all that matters.
-We talked about that a little more in a recent Wrath 101 post
+We talked about that a little more in a recent Wrath 101 post, if you're interesting.

 What happened to the small damage addition that was supposed to be added to Faerie Fire (Feral)?
 Was it in the beta at all?
 It would be really useful for "tagging" mobs.